MontcoPA Government Services

 - Pottstown office

 HOW ARE COUNTY COURTS AFFECTED?

 President Judge Thomas Del Ricci has declared a judicial emergency in the 38th Judicial District.
 The Courts are closed to the public during the judicial emergency, except for emergency matters only.
 Please visit the County Courts page on our website for more information about limited services and closures.
-The Court’s hours of operation will be 9:00 a.m. to 2:00 p.m.
+However, the Court’s hours of operation have been restored to 8:30 a.m. to 4:30 p.m.

 WHAT ABOUT EVICTIONS?

 On March 16th, President Judge Del Ricci issued an order instructing magisterial justices delaying evictions until the end of this emergency.
 Sheriff Kilkenny has agreed that no previously issued eviction orders will be carried out.

 Can I visit an inmate at the Montgomery County Correctional Facility (MCCF)?

 Visits to inmates at the Montgomery County Correctional Facility are suspended.